azocarone/bspwm-on-fedora/README.md

 ## Overview of the environment

 This environment comes with 8 different themes where each theme has its own names and wallpapers, they have their own color range
-The topics are as follows.
+The topics are as follows

 1. **Zenitsu**
 2. **Raven**